LordDashMe/nodejs-image-squeezer/README.md

 imgSqueezer.setOutputFilePath('/path/output-filename');

 // (Optional) This will allow output file path as empty
-// and will use the source file path as the output. imgSqueezer.allowEmptyOutputFilePath();
+// and will use the source file path as the output file path. imgSqueezer.allowEmptyOutputFilePath();

 // Prepare all necessary commands before executing